 They can also give you interesting stories about your ancestors’ lives that you did not even know about.

 16. Look At The Branches of Your Family Tree

-It can be a pain when we cannot find our ancestor within the records.
-We have probably found all the other censuses that our ancestor appeared in except for one that seems to be missing.
+It can be a pain when we cannot find our ancestors within the records.
+We have probably found all the other censuses that our ancestors appeared in except for one that seems to be missing.

 This one census could be the key to details that are missing from our research.

-Your ancestor may have an obscure name which has been transcribed incorrectly.
-Or the reason maybe that their name is all too similar.
+Your ancestor may have an obscure name that has been transcribed incorrectly.
+Or the reason may be that their name is all too similar.